 Mary and Marshall try to help FBI Agent Mike Faber convince his informant to enter WITSEC.
 Despite their best efforts, the informant refuses their protection and gets himself into a heap of trouble.
 After Mary, Marshall and Agent Faber save the informant from certain death, he and his family join Witsec.
 Meanwhile, Stan has to deal with an ex-boxer/witness suffering from pugilistic dementia.
-Written by

 Did You Know?